 OSU’s Research Forest Plan was updated again in 2005.
 Unfortunately, the goals of the 2005 update did not include specific mention of old-growth preservation.
 The text concerning protection of old-growth Douglas-fir (stated in Goal #2) of the 1993 plan was removed in the 2005 update.

 To the layman, Goal 3 of the 2005 update sounds like a bunch of carefully-constructed, meaningless jargon.
 Who is to determine what “ecological diversity commensurate with land capabilities” means – and how do you measure something so vague?!
-“To meet legal requirements and to capture opportunities to test policy-relevant management options” – what drivel!
+“To meet legal requirements and to capture opportunities to test policy-relevant management options” – seems like bureaucratic drivel.
 When College of Forestry leaders decide “meeting legal requirements” has to be stated as part of their “Natural Heritage and Forest Ecosystem Services” goal, it doesn’t send a positive, proactive message.
 Compared to the clear and concise text of the 1993 plan goals, goal 3 of the 2005 update seems like it was intentionally designed for ambiguity.

 You can check out OSU’s 2005 College Forest Plan here: https://cf.forestry.oregonstate.edu/sites/default/files/mcdunn_plan.pdf